mongodb/specifications/source/ocsp-support/ocsp-support.rst

 <tests/README.rst#integration-tests-permutations-to-be-tested>`__ , this
 option MUST default to false.

-If a driver has not already defaulted `tlsDisableOCSPEndpointCheck` to true, and if that driver fails the "Soft Fail Test" because their TLS library exhibits hard-fail behavior when a responder is unreachable, then that driver must default `tlsDisableCertificateRevocationCheck` to true.
+If a driver does not support ``tlsDisableOCSPEndpointCheck`` and that driver fails the "Soft Fail Test" because their TLS library exhibits hard-fail behavior when a responder is unreachable, then that driver must default `tlsDisableCertificateRevocationCheck` to true.
 Such a driver also MUST document this behavior.
 If this